 This is a guest column from Carol Schifman, a member of The Wunderlin Company team who has worked with a wide range of organizations helping them plan and implement change.
 Her clients have included GE, Lenovo, Northeast Utilities, Wawa and the FDIC.
-To learn more about Carol's work, visit her page at our website.

 What do you want your people to do differently to implement change, and what do you do to prepare, communicate and maintain momentum for the change?